Mat1337/pong/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 # pong-clone
-clone of the pong game written in pure c
+this project is a clone of the original pong game written in C programing language for a university project

 # dependencies